Confidence Calibration in Vision-Language-Action Models: Experiments

-Beyond the baseline strategy of estimating confidence based only on the current timestep, we next observe the effects of other simple strategies for aggregating across timesteps.
-Specifically, we consider a sliding window average over 5 single-step estimates, and the average of all observed single-step estimates.
+We next observe the effects of other simple strategies for aggregating confidence estimates across timesteps.
+As described above, alongside the current step confidence, we also consider a sliding window average over 5 single-step estimates and the average of all observed single-step estimates.
 Across all model/task suite combinations, the sliding window method is particularly effective at improving the Brier score around the middle of the task horizon, although ECE is not always improved.
 With respect to averaging all single-step estimates so far, we observe that Brier score improves throughout the task, but ECE generally gets worse.
-The underlying behavior driving these changes can be observed in the bottom row of reliability diagrams: the ``Avg.~All'' method is fairly successful at sorting the failed examples to have relatively lower confidence, but also reduces variance in the confidence estimates such that they are highly overconfident in this range.
+The underlying behavior driving these changes can be observed in the bottom row of reliability diagrams (marked (c)): the ``Avg.~All'' method is successful at assigning relatively lower confidence to failed examples, but also reduces variance in the estimates such that they are highly overconfident in these bins (i.e., for the leftmost bin at 99\% completion, confidence is still high, but accuracy is near zero).
 Thus, while this approach fares poorly according to ECE, it is actually promising in the sense that it enables more effective discrimination between successful and failed trials.

+Finally, to further probe the generality of these results, we repeat these experiments using the UniVLA model, presented in Appendix Figures \ref{fig:across_time_univla_spatial}, \ref{fig:across_time_univla_object}, and \ref{fig:across_time_univla_goal}.
+We once again find that calibration improves after making some task progress before deteriorating again, suggesting opportunities for context- and risk-aware applications of confidence quantification.